developedbymarco/LectureTubeClicker/README.md

 You also need to add in your TUWEL login credentials in the variables username and password.
 (The program is very short so u can easily check for yourself that i'm not stealing any data)

+Then simply start the program and watch the magic happen.
+(It's not very fast but it saves u some time hopefully)

 ## Potential bugs
 You may run into timeouts.
 Just restart the program.
 If it happens too often, increaste the button_wait value in 0.1 increments.
 My personal recommendation is 0.5.
 Sometimes it doesn't exactly stop where u want it to stop, I couldn't figure out why.
 The if condition, that checks if prof and year is in page source stops, as soon as it finds the year (?).
 Potential bugfix coming soon.